Copal-White/Blanc (Shorea sp.)

 PREPARATIONS: The resin is placed on hot coals for spiritual cleansing.

-PRECAUTIONS & CONTRAINDICATIONS: For external use only.
+PRECAUTIONS & CONTRAINDICATIONS: Not for internal use.
 As with any herb or medicine that is lit, exercise caution when smoke is produced.
 If any symptoms occur (coughing or eye-watering, etc.) extinguish the product and make sure the area is well-ventilated.
 Talk to your doctor before using if you are on any medication or if you suffer from diabetes.
 Use caution if you have allergies.
 We recommend that you consult with a qualified healthcare practitioner before using any herbal products, especially if you are pregnant, nursing, have allergies, or are on any medications.
 Although most herbs are generally safe, it is recommended that you avoid self-prescribing especially when there is an underlying ongoing medical condition.

 This information is for educational purposes only, has not been evaluated by Health Canada, and is not intended to diagnose, treat, cure, or prevent any disease.